 - Fostering parent/guardian enrichment and support

 - Facilitating teacher support

 - Assisting in the fundraising goals of the annual fund

 These volunteer opportunities are coordinated by teams.
 Interested in joining a team?
-Email firstname.lastname@example.org.
+Contact your class delegate or email firstname.lastname@example.org.

 Waldorf education is the fastest growing non-sectartian educational movement in the World.
 The pedagogy was first put into practice ninety years ago.
 Even with the long history Waldorf remains one of the best kept educational secrets in the United States.
 As a parent of a Waldorf student you will often be asked about the pedagogy, the school and the curriculum.
 We have compiled some wonderful resources for parents to learn more about the education as well as to share with others who are interested in your child’s education.